new, unified, wide-ranging, special counsel probe of karl rove gets underway: los angeles times

 they were expected to seek opportunities to

-help Republicans in these races
+help Republicans in these races, through

 federal grants, policy decisions or in other ways.